exploring self-realization, sacred personhood, and full humanity

 I have often written of the need to explore the true self, however...

 When we do explore and access the true self, we "open a door" to perceptions of the wonder and marvel within the "made in the image" deeper person.
 And some of the "spiritual teachers" with whom I have issue have done this and do it well.

 But as I observe the lopsided effect of their work, it becomes clear to me that an even deeper, or more comprehensive, introspection is needed.
 I have also written of the need to explore the "false self"; sometimes I've referred to this very troubling self-revelation as the "madness maddened," a phrase from Herman Melville, which I use to describe the "heart of darkness," a sordid perception that any human being, if unenlightened, if sufficiently provoked and threatened, is potentially capable of any crime or atrocity in history.

-To enter this cognition is the most frightening and unnerving experience any person might have.
+To enter this unnerving cognition is the most frightening and disconcerting experience any person might have.
 Little wonder then that few have allowed the soul to reveal this to the peripheral self during a time of a "long dark night."

 The "long dark night of the soul" is spoken of by mystics, and I will tell you from personal experience that, though it is unpleasant, it is also very necessary in terms of building for oneself a proper foundation of spirituality.

 And I will also tell you plainly and unreservedly that the reason why these many "spiritual teachers," though they might be "competent" on a certain level, become totalitarians is because they have not gone through the "long dark night."